 Beatrice’s Mom was basically swooning at Emi.
 “When you said you had a girlfriend, I never expected her to be so….”

 “So beautiful!
-I mean, look at her hair… It’s so long and straight and…” Her Mom started playing with Emi’s hair.
+I mean, look at her hair… It’s so nice and straight and…” Her Mom started playing with Emi’s hair.
 This was far from the first time someone had done this.
 For Beatrice’s sake, she let it happen.

 “And your food is amazing, too, Mrs. Ragnell,” she told her, trying to keep from being too flustered.